 3. Flexible, informal economies

-Fewer bureaucratic hurdles let small operators start and adapt instantly.
-No appointments, less red tape - providers negotiate price and begin work on the spot.
+Less bureaucracy lets small operators start and adapt instantly.
+No appointments, less red tape - you can negotiate prices directly and begin work instantly.

 -